For B2C marketing, a blog is a cost-effective and long-term lead generator for your business. With a B2C business blog, you can:

 1. Research your audience

-First, like any successful marketing initiative, research is critical.
+First, like any successful marketing initiative, research is critical before writing a B2C blog post.
 Learn who your current customer is, including what defines them demographically and what kind of pain points they feel.

 Envision who your ideal customer is.
 Your ideal customer may look different from your current buyer.
 It’s essential to define them so you can better target them in your content marketing.